 Foreign Travel: The law allows immigration officials, courts, the General Executive Agency for Court Decisions (GEACD), and several other entities to ask that departure from the country be prevented for a variety of reasons, including civil disputes, pending criminal investigations, and immigration violations, although only the Prosecutor General’s Office can impose an exit ban.
 The law does not require an arrest warrant or official determination that charges are warranted; a complaint by an aggrieved party is sufficient to deny exit.
 Authorities do not allow individuals under exit bans to leave until the disputes leading to the bans are resolved administratively or by court decision, and bans may remain in place for years.

 Protection of Refugees

-Access to Asylum: The country is not a signatory to the UN’s 1951 Refugee Convention.
-The constitution provides for the granting of asylum, but the law does not provide for the granting of refugee status.
-In the past the government established an informal system for providing limited protections to foreign nationals resident in the country while their refugee claims were adjudicated by UNHCR.
-A 2010 law establishes deportation criteria and permits the General Authority for Citizenship and Migration to deport asylum seekers.
+Access to Asylum: The constitution provides for granting asylum, but the law does not provide for granting refugee status.
+The government has established an informal system for providing limited protections to foreign nationals resident in the country while UNHCR adjudicates their refugee claims.
+A 2010 law establishes deportation criteria and permits the Agency for Foreign Citizens and Naturalization (the country’s immigration agency) to deport asylum seekers.

-Employment: The law does not afford a specific legal status to refugees and asylum seekers; by default, therefore, they are usually treated as irregular migrants and are not issued work permits.
+Employment: The law does not afford a specific legal status to refugees and asylum seekers; by default, therefore, they were usually treated as irregular migrants and were not issued work permits.

 Access to Basic Services: Because the law does not provide for refugee status, would-be refugees generally did not have government-provided access to basic services such as health care and education.
 Refugees and asylum seekers could access private medical facilities with UNHCR support.